-Janet R. Jakobsen is Claire Tow Professor of Women’s Gender and Sexuality Studies and former Director of the Center for Research on Women at Barnard College, where she has also served as Dean for Faculty Diversity and Development.
+Janet R. Jakobsen is Claire Tow Professor of Women’s Gender and Sexuality Studies and Director of the Center for Research on Women at Barnard College, where she has also served as Dean for Faculty Diversity and Development.
 She received her doctorate from Emory University in religion and social ethics with a particular focus on social movements related to religion, gender and sexuality.
 She teaches courses on feminist theory, queer theory, activism, religion, ethics, and violence.
 She is the author of Working Alliances and the Politics of Difference: Diversity and Feminist Ethics.
 With Ann Pellegrini she co-wrote of Love the Sin: Sexual Regulation and the Limits of Religious Tolerance and co-edited Secularisms, and with Elizabeth Castelli she co-edited Interventions: Academics and Activists Respond to Violence.
 She has held fellowships from the American Association of University Women, the Center for the Humanities at Wesleyan University and the Center for the Study of Values in Public Life at Harvard Divinity School and has also taught as a Visiting Professor at Harvard University and Wesleyan University.
 Before entering the academy, she was a policy analyst and organizer in Washington, D.C.